Study with a world-leading university

 Professional Practice 30-credits

 This component consists of a minimum 90-day teaching placement in your specialist phase.
-This includes regular meetings with your school mentor, as well as evaluations of professional practice through mentoring conversations on placement following lesson observations.
+Over these 90 days you will need to have completed a minimum of 144 hours of teaching, to groups of eight or more students.
+The placement will include regular meetings with your school mentor, as well as evaluations of professional practice through mentoring conversations on placement following lesson observations.

 There are 2 components for the assessment of this module, both of which must be passed for the module to be completed.